kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 .. note::

-   For almost all of them, you can use variables "NoC" and "M" to define the parameter as a function of "Number Of (monomer) Combinations" or "(total) Number of Molecules".
+   For almost all of them, you can use variables "NoC" and "M" to define the parameter as a function of "Number Of (monomer) Combinations" or "(total) number of Molecules".

 .. hint::